aungthurhahein/aungthurhahein.github.com/_posts/2016-01-23-zsh-vs-bash.md

 #### Features

 So far, it's quite similar to bash with additional features.
 It's quite easy to adapt for bash users.
 For coders, I think zsh is a better option than bash.
-Check out this <a href="https://www.youtube.com/watch?v=csJV1exZAjA">LevelTutsPlus</a> youtube clip about how themes and plugins can help developers to aid at cmd tasks.
+Check out this <a href="https://www.youtube.com/watch?v=csJV1exZAjA">LevelTutsPlus</a> youtube clip about how themes and plug-ins can help developers to aid at cmd tasks.

 From my a week long experience with zsh, The following points can be made:

 - It's fancy and looks better than bash.
-- Plugins are helpful but too much plugins make the shell slow down.
+- plug-ins are helpful but too much plug-ins make the shell slow down.
-- Developer related plugins are really intuitive and working nicely.
+- Developer related plug-ins are really intuitive and working nicely.
 - Error prompting and giving feedbacks and predicted actions make it friendly.
 - Opening files and some actions are slightly slower than bash.
-It might be the drawbacks of oh-my-zsh plugins.
+It might be the drawbacks of oh-my-zsh plug-ins.
 - I am still exploring the usage of zsh features from this <a href="https://www-s.acm.illinois.edu/workshops/zsh/why.html">Zsh features</a>.

 So, try it and I kinda believe that you will fall in love with it in no time.